zuiko21/minimOS/architecture.md

 least, the new approach does manage them **thru the *legacy* `CIN` routine**, which is anyway expected to be used for human iteraction.
 Note that current (0.6) `READLN` impementation does use `CIN` internally, thus event-savvy.

+#### Character set

+In a way or another, no computing device is free from dealing with some text.
+And because English is *not* my mother tongue, some **language support** had to be included, at least in a minimalistic way.

+*Multy-byte encodings** (like *Unicode*) are versatile and well supported anywhere, they put *extra burden on limited devices* and thus not a very sensible choice for this OS -- this is not *maximOS* in any way!
+However, **their use is not ruled out** for bigger systems or when text I/O performance is not a concern; it is simply an **optional feature**, just cannot be the default, native encoding.

+The choice of character set is somewhere between **ISO 8859-1** and **ISO 8859-15**
+(perhaps closer to the latter).

 ### Device IDs